 Materials not available through the library’s collection may be requested from other libraries through the interlibrary loan and MelCat borrowing services.

-A variety of study spaces are available throughout the library ranging from private study carrels to a learning commons on the 2nd floor that features a variety of seating and furniture options as well as movable whiteboards.
-In addition, students can reserve one of two soundproof group study rooms on the 2nd floor for collaborative activities.
+A variety of study spaces are available throughout the library ranging from individual study carrels to a learning commons that features a variety of seating and furniture options as well as movable whiteboards.
+In addition, students can reserve one of two group study rooms on the 2nd floor for collaborative activities.

-Subject specialist librarians are available to meet with undergraduate and graduate students both in the library and in the colleges.
-Consultations cover developing a research topic, and finding, evaluating, using, and citing sources.
+Subject specialist librarians are available to meet with undergraduate and graduate students both in the library and in the colleges who can help with research assignments, including developing research topics, evaluating, using, citing sources, and more.
 Librarians also work with faculty to create research skills instruction and customized online subject guides that teach students the information skills they need.
-Faculty and students involved in graduate research are encouraged to contact the Graduate Research Center for help with areas such as writing dissertations and theses, copyright and plagiarism issues, and scholarly publishing.
+Faculty and students involved in graduate research are encouraged to contact their subject librarian for in-depth, specialized research help.

-The User Services Desk on the 1st floor is a one-stop shop for a variety of services such as the following:
+The Library Info Desk on the 1st floor is a one-stop shop for a variety of services such as the following:

 - Hold Request Service – Pick up library materials that you have requested through the online catalog.